nicholasballprinterlogic/meal_planner/GOOGLE_SHEETS_SETUP.md

    - Load your `index.html` file in a web browser
    - You should see a "Data Source" section at the top

-2. **Enable Google Sheets**
+2. **Enable Google Sheets and Sign In**
    - Check the "Use Google Sheets" checkbox
+   - Click "Sign in with Google"
+   - You'll be redirected to Google's authentication page
+   - Grant permission to access your Google Sheets
-   - If configured correctly, you should see "Connected to Google Sheets"
+   - You should be redirected back to your app
-   - If there's an error, check the error message and verify your configuration

 3. **Test Adding a Meal**
    - Add a new meal with ingredients